 More information on E-TEC rigging for NMEA-2000 is available in a separate article on that topic.

 To connect a Honda NMEA-2000 outboard engine to the network you will need a specialize cable.
-It is Honda part 06653-ZZ3-760HE (formerly part 06328-ZZ3-760HE.
+It is Honda part 06653-ZZ3-760HE (formerly part 06328-ZZ3-760HE).
 This engine cable generally available from Honda dealers or other sources.

 Almost all modern multi-function displays (such as chart plotters or SONAR-chart plotter combination devices) are certified as NMEA-2000 devices and are ready for connection to a NMEA-2000 network.
 These modern chart plotter, GPS receiver, and SONAR devices will display NMEA-2000 engine data.
 A good example of such a device is the Lowrance HDS series.
 The display device can present the data in various forms, including just the numeric value, in a dial-pointer gauge representation, in grow-bar graphs, and in other clever manners.